 Thank you to those who read this blog.
 In a very real way you are sharing a journey with me.
 I still don’t know where I’m headed in that journey or with this blog in particular, but with the addition of my first roleplay story, I’m learning that you approve of the direction that is headed.

 One thing you might not have noticed, I use this blog to promote Second Life (yes, I can be critical and all that), but when I find something truly wonderful I am very thankful that I have this forum for letting friends know about my discovery.
 Also, I try to help friends promote their businesses and products and charities, something I never accept payment for.
 As you know, I’ve written extensively about Junkyard Blues, Hosoi Ichiba, Calas Galadhon and many more great sims and sim groups.
 I write about my special interests, Geisha Shows and Exploring.
 Sometimes I think of myself as a Second Life socialite, and I write about Weddings and Parties.
-And I focus on supporting charities and especially the Blues for Autism fundraiser, plus I help write the Official Blues for Autism blog.
 I don’t think of this blog as a news source, but as a source of some color about people, places and events.

 And one last thing, I’m happy that I’ve encouraged friends to create their own blogs.
 Our second lives happen in some type of time warp or time dilation, and it is helpful to anyone to blog about their lives if for no other reason than to record what has happened for reflection in the future.

 In the coming year, I’m committed to the work on my roleplay story.
 I’m also committed to improving the quality of my posts; believe me I am so aware that my blogging can be very sloppy writing.
 So, for those out there who shudder each time I spew out another comma splice or italicize something that shouldn’t be italicized, just walk away.
 For the rest of you, me sowwy. /me giggles